This buy-one-give-one for meals wants to take over the restaurant industry

 Campbell then joined Virgin Unite, a Richard Branson-backed startup accelerator, and eventually added two cofounders: Mark Christophers, his mentor there, and Owen Burton, the former CEO of the Branson Centre of Entrepreneurship.
 Along the way, they renamed the charity effort something universal so that others could adopt it.
 The group now works with Cook, a frozen meal company, Byron, a burger chain, and Rola Wala, an Indian street food concept.
 (Some locations implement the program differently, offering the bonus on special menu items.)

 Sloan learned about One Feeds Two while visiting a Rola Wala spot in London last year.
 At the time, he’d already grown and sold a major stake in his previous fast casual empire, Mediterranean-themed Naf Naf Grill, to Roark Capital, which owns Cinnabon, Jimmy Johns, Arby’s, and Buffalo Wild Wings, and stepped back from daily management.
 Over several years, he and Venture Kitchen cofounder Franklin Wiener, who was Naf Naf’s former COO, had grown Naf Naf into a popular spot throughout the Midwest and Northeast.
-They wanted to do the same thing for concepts, but only if it was paired with something charitable, which they felt that previous rush-for-growth had lacked.
+They wanted to do the same thing for other concepts, but only if it was paired with something charitable, which they felt that previous rush-for-growth had lacked.
+(One Feeds Two USA includes another cofounder, prominent food and beverage industry attorney Patrick Wartan.)

 Invicto is starting in the same shopping center as Naf Naf’s original flagship.
 Like its U.K. affiliate, the U.S. nonprofit part of that business allows restaurants to act like philanthropic fundraisers.
 Rather than execute the cause work directly, it raises money for Mary’s Meals, an organization that already works with schools in many severely impoverished places.
 For cost and efficiency, meals are often made in large batches and kept simple–a promotional video shows lots of rice and beans.
 For partnering One Feeds Two retailers, that makes the actual cost of donated meals much less than what customers pay: It averages out at just 12 cents per contribution.

 Rather than try to sort out how many meals are rung up per transaction (or not, in the case of someone just buying a beer or soda) Venture Kitchen’s participating spots simply donate 12 cents per tab.
-“Anytime you swipe in that card, no matter what it is for, we’re providing a meal.”
-Sloan says.
+“Anytime you swipe in that card, no matter what it is for, we’re providing a meal,” Sloan says.
 “That’s the way we thought that the consumer would understand.”

 He sees the low price to participate as its own selling point.
 “I hope every restaurant takes this up because if you can’t work with that type of expense, then maybe you should look for a different profession,” Sloan adds.
 “Honestly, I think every restaurant can afford to do this.”